 Sara Sodium is part of water.

-- Earth revolves around it.
+- Earth revolves around our sun.

 - How many times have you gone around the sun?
 (Hint - it's your age!).

-- Can be wet, ice or invisible.
+- Water can be wet, ice or an invisible gas.

 - Most of Earth's surface (3/4) is covered with water.